-A frequently asked question regarding the Village's financial health is whether the year's activities contributed positively to the overall financial well-being.
-The Statement of Net Position and the Statement of Activities report information about the Village as a whole and about its activities in a way that helps answer this question.
-These statements include all assets, deferred outflows of resources, liabilities and deferred inflows of resources using the accrual basis of accounting, which is similar to the accounting used by most private-sector companies.
-All of the current year's revenues and expenses are taken into account, regardless of when cash is received or paid.
+A commonly asked question concerning the Village's financial health revolves around whether the year's activities positively impacted overall financial well-being.
+The Statement of Net Position and the Statement of Activities provide insight into the Village as a whole and its activities, aiding in addressing this question.
+These statements encompass all assets, deferred outflows of resources, liabilities, and deferred inflows of resources, utilizing the accrual basis of accounting, akin to practices employed by most private-sector companies.
+They consider all revenues and expenses for the current year, irrespective of cash receipt or payment timing.

-These two statements report the Village's net position and changes therein.
-Net position, the difference between assets plus deferred outflows of resources and liabilities plus deferred inflows of resources, is one way to measure the Village's financial health, or financial position.
-Over time, increases or decreases in net position are an indicator of whether the financial health is improving or deteriorating.
+These two statements present the Village's net position and changes therein.
+Net position, defined as the variance between assets plus deferred outflows of resources and liabilities plus deferred inflows of resources, serves as a metric for assessing the Village's financial health or position.
+Changes in net position over time indicate whether the financial health is improving or deteriorating.

-The Statement of Net Position and the Statement of Activities present information about the following:
+The Statement of Net Position and the Statement of Activities provide information on the following:

-- Governmental activities All of the Village's basic services are considered to be governmental activities, including general government, community development, public safety, public services, library, and recreation.
-Property taxes, sales taxes, utility taxes, and franchise fees finance most of these activities. - Proprietary activities/Business-type activities The Village charges a fee to customers to cover all or most of the cost of the services provided.
-The Village's Country Club Fund and the Stormwater Utility Fund is reported in this category.
+- Governmental activities: All basic services offered by the Village fall under governmental activities, encompassing general government, community development, public safety, public services, library, and recreation.
+These activities are primarily funded through property taxes, sales taxes, utility taxes, and franchise fees. - Proprietary activities/Business-type activities: The Village charges customers a fee to cover some or most of the costs associated with the services provided.
+The Village's Country Club Fund and the Stormwater Utility Fund fall under this category.